-In the Summer 20 magazine our 'Alfresco' fashion story is loosely influenced by the prairie trend.
+In Issue 7 of our magazine, the 'Alfresco' fashion story is loosely influenced by the prairie trend.
 There are elements of nostalgia, but the clothes are styled in a modern, wearable way.
 Two of the dresses were created using The Tiered Blouse pattern.
 By simply altering the proportions, two different styles are created.
 The measurements given and all the samples shown are from a size 12.

 In the long-sleeved grey version, the front and back pattern pieces have been folded back at 50cm from the shoulder point, to give a finished bodice length of 48cm.
 The tiered piece is then lengthened to 82cm creating a skirt length of 78cm allowing for seam allowance and hem.